Adam-Antios/Adam-Antios/README.md

 ## Hello, I am Adam!

-**Research Engineer | Data Scientist**
+I am a Research Engineer interested in Artificial Intelligence, Machine Learning and Data Science.
 My background is in Electrical and Computer Engineering.
 Currently, I work on Machine Learning and Signal Processing algorithms for medical devices based on either Ultra-Wideband (UWB) radar or Inertial Measurement Unit (IMU) sensors.
-The main applications of those devices include gait kinematic analysis and human activity recognition (HAR).
-My main interests are:

-* Artificial Intelligence and Machine Learning,
-* Data Science, Engineering and Visualization,
-* Signal Processing and Time Series Analysis.

 ## Software Expertise